apigee/ansible-opdk-accelerator/README.md

 projects, roles and configurations you wish to work with.
 1. Update [repository-custom-properties.yml](repository-custom-properties.yml) with the locations
 where you want resources and configuration files located.
 Defaults are provided.
 1. Execute `ansible-playbook setup.yml` to create a local development environment.
+1. You will likely start with [Apigee OPDK Playbook Installations](https://github.com/carlosfrias/apigee-opdk-playbook-installation-single-region)

 # What does the Quick Installation do?
 The quick installation will create several folders where configurations and playbooks will be located.